ahtif/FlatFinder/docs/ws2/diagrams.md

 ![](registrationNavModel-1.png)

-This model, shows how the Registationcontroller works.
+This model, shows how the Registation controller works.